-- 6.1.
-The City of Lodi and the IBEW Local 1245 mutually agree that any Electric Utility Department employee temporarily assigned to a higher classification than their regular classification shall receive a 10% wage increase while in this status.
-However, in no event shall the upgrade pay per hour exceed the top step of the classification to which the employee is temporarily upgraded.
-This provision shall only apply when such time worked is more than four hours cumulative during an eight-hour period. - 6.2.
-When, in accordance with Section 6.1 above, the City requests members of a line crew to temporarily replace their foreman/forewoman and all members of the crew refuse to accept the assignment, the City reserves the right to send these crew members home without pay, if in the City's judgment, their safety or the satisfactory completion of their work depends upon supervision by a qualified individual assuming foreman/forewoman responsibilities.
-Normal crew work would resume when the City deems that adequate supervision is available. - 6.3.
-In the event a person is upgraded in a two-man crew situation the employee will receive a 5% premium for all such time worked in excess of four hours during the normal work day. - 6.4.
-All Electric Distribution Operator II's shall fill the Electric Distribution Operator Relief position in a sequentially rotating manner to coincide with the regularly scheduled Monday through Thursday Electric Distribution Operator.
+6.1 The City of Lodi and the IBEW Local 1245 mutually agree that any Electric Utility Department employee temporarily assigned to a higher classification than their regular classification shall receive the top rate of pay for the classification temporarily assigned.
+This provision shall only apply when such time worked is more than four hours cumulative during an eight-hour period.

+- 6.2 When, in accordance with Section 6.1 above, the City requests members of a line crew to temporarily replace their foreman/forewoman and all members of the crew refuse to accept the assignment, the City reserves the right to send these crew members home without pay, if in the City's judgment, their safety or the satisfactory completion of their work depends upon supervision by a qualified individual assuming foreman/forewoman responsibilities.
+Normal crew work would resume when the City deems that adequate supervision is available. - 6.3 All Electric Distribution Operator II's shall fill the Electric Distribution Operator Relief position in a sequentially rotating manner to coincide with the regularly scheduled Monday through Thursday Electric Distribution Operator.